EXPERT ECOLOGICAL SERVICES FROM PROFESSIONAL SURVEY CONSULTANTS

-At Lizard Landscape Design and Ecology we offer specialist ecological services to complete your landscape development project and assist in determining the ecological impact a development could have on its environment.
-Our ecological consultants have decades of experience performing ecological surveys including Extended Phase 1 Habitat Surveys for developments and Ecology Phase 1 Habitat Surveys for flora, fauna and protected species.
-We can complete detailed phase 2 Habitat Surveys including bat surveys and assessments for reptiles, amphibians, badgers, dormice and invertebrates.
+At Lizard Landscape Design and Ecology, we provide specialist ecological services to help assess and mitigate the environmental impact of your landscape development project.
+Our ecological consultants offer decades of experience in performing ecological surveys, including Phase 1 habitat surveys and ecological assessments for flora, fauna, and protected species.
+We also complete detailed Phase 2 habitat surveys and assessments for bats, reptiles, amphibians, badgers, dormice, and invertebrates.

 DOWNLOADS: